withastro/astro/docs/src/pages/guides/rss.md

 > We hope to make this feature available to all other pages before v1.0.
 As a workaround, you can convert a static route to a dynamic route that only generates a single page.
 See [Routing](/core-concepts/routing) for more information about dynamic routes.

 Create an RSS Feed by calling the `rss()` function that is passed as an argument to `getStaticPaths()`.
-This will create an `feed.xml` file in your final build based on the data that you provide using the `items` array.
+This will create an `rss.xml` file in your final build based on the data that you provide using the `items` array.

 ```js
 // Example: /src/pages/posts/[...page].astro